A Step-by-Step Guide to Filling Out the W-2 Form

 The numbered fields run in a double column on the right-hand side of the W-2 form and continue across the bottom of the form.
 Wages and federal tax information is contained in the right-hand columns.

-The bottom field displays state and local tax information in a series of horizontal numbered fields.
+Meanwhile, the bottom field displays state and local tax information in a series of horizontal numbered fields.
 It is divided by a dotted line to provide more than one space for entering information.

-If you have employees working for your business in more than one locality or state, you will need to fill out withholdings for each locality, utilizing the space on either side of the dotted line.
+For example, if you have employees working for your business in more than one locality or state, you will need to fill out withholdings for each locality, utilizing the space on either side of the dotted line.

 Field 1: Wages, Tips, Other Compensation